 - Whether there is any scarring or disfigurement involved

 - How much pain and suffering a victim has endured due to their serious injuries

 - Whether the at-fault party was grossly negligent or intentionally caused harm

 If you lost a loved one due to negligent actions of another, you may be able to pursue fair compensation through a wrongful death lawsuit.
 To learn more about wrongful death cases, schedule a free consultation with a Sacramento wrongful death lawyer.

 Types of Injury Cases We Handle

-The Sacramento personal injury attorneys at Rosenthal Law have extensive experience helping clients who have been injured in many different ways.
-Some of the most causes of personal injury cases that we handle include the following:
+The Sacramento personal injury lawyers at Rosenthal Law have extensive experience helping clients who have been injured in many different ways after serious personal injury accidents.
+Some of the most common causes of personal injury cases that our law firm handles include the following: